Karo-Mamandi/ai-portfolio/1-Python-Projects/Calculator-GUI/README.md

 # Calculator-GUI With Python

-A graphical calculator application built with Kivy framework, featuring a clean interface and basic arithmetic operations.

 ## Description

 This is a desktop calculator application with a graphical user interface (GUI) built using Kivy.
 It provides a user-friendly way to perform basic calculations with buttons for digits, operators, and special functions.